spectrocloud/librarium/docs/docs-content/integrations/metallb.md

 - A cluster network configuration that does not conflict with MetalLB.
 For more information, refer to the official Kubernetes [Cluster Networking](https://kubernetes.io/docs/concepts/cluster-administration/networking) documentation

-- Ensure sufficient IPv4 addresses for MetalLB are available.
+- Ensure sufficient IPv4 addresses for MetalLB are available for the number of services in each cluster.

 - When using the Border Gateway Protocol (BGP), one or more BGP-capable routers are required.